tYigitYilmaz/tune-origin-api/README.md

 - Inversion of control container and implementation
 - Dependency Injection in PHP
 - JWT security
-- Curl to reach DOM element from an websity
+- Curl operation to reach DOM elements from a website
 - Youtube Api implementation